Mezzanine shelving systems can effectively double the square footage of your existing storage area by using the often wasted, vertical space.

 The bottom level of shelving is used as a support for the upper levels, because of this there is no need to build a costly structural mezzanine floor.
 If you are just starting out, or if you want to increase your storage racking in controlled stages, a base layer of shelving can be supplied that allows extra tiers to be easily added in the future to cope with the demands of your growing business.

 Raised Aisle Racking

-This raised racking system (shown right) has long runs of shelving that provides a cost effective solution with a staircase at each end, the central position of the staircase enables a rectangular footprint that fits well into the existing building.
+This raised racking system (shown above-right) has long runs of shelving that provides a cost effective solution with a staircase at each end, the central position of the staircase enables a rectangular footprint that fits well into the existing building.